The Best Things to Do in Kanchanaburi

 Visit the Art Gallery and War Museum

 Just 2 minutes walk from the River Kwai Bridge, you find the Art Gallery and War Museum.
 You will be impressed to go through a mishmash of exhibits featuring the life of POWs, with photos and scenes recreating the working life of the soldiers.
-Still, while you walk you through the extensive premises, you will also see images of the Kings of Thailand and important public features, Thai deities, woodcarvings, paintings, murals of the Thai history, various historical events and curious artefacts of the past decades.
-An exciting place worth visiting.
+Still, while you walk through the extensive premises, you will also see images of the Kings of Thailand and important public features, Thai deities, woodcarvings, paintings, murals of Thai history, various historical events and curious artefacts of the past decades.
+It’s an exciting place worth visiting.

 The Kanchanaburi War Cemetery

 Just across from the railway station in town, you find the Kanchanaburi war cemetery.
 There are two in town, but this is the largest and most visited.
 There are 6982 graves here, but this is only a fraction of the people who died.
-It’s a very well kept place for reflection and remembrance.
+It’s a very well-kept place for reflection and remembrance.
 Walk along the graves row by row, and read the plates with mentions about the soldiers who lost their lives while building the railway.

 The Thailand-Burma Railway Centre – Death Railway Museum